io-digital/truncate-tables/README.md

 ## Usage

-In the run function of `database/seeders/DatabaseSeeder.php`, the following can be added to the run function:
+Inside of the `run()` function in `database/seeders/DatabaseSeeder.php`, the following can be added to the run function:

 ```php
 use IoDigital\TruncateTable\TruncateTable;